1.0 License Required

 4.0 Examinations

 As a condition of licensure, applicants shall obtain a grade of 75% on the Division-approved test.
 Only the National Electrical Code Book can be used during the test as a reference.
 Applicants should submit a completed application with all necessary credentials for Board approval at least 45 days before the test is given.
 As long as the credentials have been approved, a license may issue from the Division of Professional Regulation upon proof of obtaining a passing score on the test, proof of insurance (in accordance with subsection 6.1), and payment of the fee as provided herein.
-A member of the State Board of Electrical Examiners may attend the examination.
+A member of the Board may attend the examination.
 All scores will be presented to the Board at the first meeting after the examination results are available.
 The roster of persons qualified for licensure will appear in the minutes.

 4 DE Reg.
 1788 (05/01/01)